Him104/technica/README.md

 useRef : is a hook that allows you to directly create a reference to a DOM element or a React element.

+useMemo : is a hook that helps optimize performance by memoizing the result of a function.

+Question : Why Use useMemo ?

+Solution : whenever a component re-renders, all functions and calculations inside it run again

+Syntax of useMemo

+const memoizedValue = useMemo(() => {
+    return value;
+}, [dependencies]);

+memoizedValue : The result stored and reused.

+dependencies : Array of values that trigger recalculation when they change.